aqua-pxl/coin-calculator/README.md

 # Edge Cases
 Respective warnings will be given if either:
-a) An input field read something other than a number, or
+a: An input field read something other than a number, or
-b) A calculation has a negative result.
+b: A calculation has a negative result.

 Additionally, decimal values will automatically be rounded down to an integer value.